chunyukuo88/source/README.md

-This app is made with Svelte, Material Design, and Google Cloud Provider.
+This app is made with Svelte, Material Design, and the Firebase SDK.